andretunes/whmcs-module-mvps/README.md

 # WHMCS Server Provisioning - [MVPS](https://www.mvps.net/)
-Below you'll find out how can you install and configure this WHMCS Server Module.
-If you have any question or problem, I will be at your disposal to configure it remotely.
+Below you'll find how to install and configure this WHMCS Server Module.
+If you have any questions or problems, I will be at your disposal to configure it remotely.

 ## Description
 Start selling MVPS services with this module!